lastingParadox/ff-site/archive-to-markdown/md/ff2/22-dam-hooligans.md

 > I vote too.

-_Seth pullss out a judge's score sign with a '10' on it._
+_Seth pulls out a judge's score sign with a '10' on it._

 **PlasmaPerson** _(07-Oct-18 03:13 PM)_

-t!choose everyone get 1/16th of a burger from Garrick's pocket | the fire spreads to Emmett's feet
+t!choose Everyone gets 1/16th of a burger from Garrick's pocket | the campfire spreads to Emmett's feet

 **Tatsumaki** _(07-Oct-18 03:13 PM)_

-> 🤔 | PlasmaPerson, I pick: the fire spreads to Emmett's feet!
+🤔 | PlasmaPerson, I pick: the campfire spreads to Emmett's feet!

 **Platinum_Pathos** _(07-Oct-18 03:13 PM)_

 > Any means necessary.

+_Danny pumps his fist in the air._

 > For the food!!!

 **Zander** _(07-Oct-18 03:13 PM)_

-_Emmett doesn't notice the fire._

-> Garbage gut.

-_Emmett rolls his eyes at Danny._
+_Emmett doesn't notice the fire and rolls his eyes at Danny._

+> You garbage gut.

 **PlasmaPerson** _(07-Oct-18 03:14 PM)_